 PadSplit Hosts generate revenue when their rooms are occupied.
 Faster bookings and longer tenures mean more revenue for you as a property owner.
 Increasing occupancy breaks down into two parts:

-Let’s look at how to improve bookings and reduce move-out to understand how to increase your revenue.
+Let’s examine how to improve bookings and reduce move-outs to increase your revenue.

 In addition to highlighting the property features, it’s essential to verify the listing information.
 Have you filled out the room size for your bedrooms?
 Is the room information, such as bed size and storage options, accurate?
 Review every aspect of your listing in detail and fill in any missed information.